xuankimtran/docs-1/pages/katalon-studio/docs/troubleshoot-activation-problems.md

 **<details><summary>IP Addresses errors</summary>**

-For Katalon TestOps's network configuration, you may encounter a problem when you integrate with an On-Premises development system such as Jira Server or Azure DevOps Server.
+For Katalon TestOps's network configuration, you might encounter a problem if you are integrating with an On-Premises development system such as Jira Server or Azure DevOps Server.

 Contact your IT team to whitelist the following IP addresses: